 We would be grateful to join our E-mail list - Do not worry, we will not send you too much.

 A dental bridge is a common, affordable, time-tested, and low-risk treatment for missing teeth.
 The dental bridge is so-called because it bridges the gap created when teeth are lost.
-The typical bridge comprises one or more artificial teeth, known as pontics, held in place by two dental crowns or abutments.
+The typical bridge comprises one or more artificial teeth, known as Pontics, by two dental crowns or abutments.

 Though the replacement teeth used in bridges can be made from various materials, including silver amalgam or gold, they are commonly made from porcelain for aesthetic considerations.